Painting Fake Wood Cabinets Before and After

 - I gave our cabinets 3 coats of paint and left the doors and drawers open while they dried for at least an hour in between each coat.
 As I said, I painted our cabinets on Halloween night… I started around 2 pm and finished in time to take the kids trick or treating.

 That’s it!
 Painting your cabinets is really easy and can be done no matter what type of material your kitchen cabinets.
-Most people are intimidated to paint their kitchen cabinets because they are afraid of messing them up and then be stuck with a big mess.
-If that’s you, I recommend starting on something small, like a small bathroom vanity or paint a small (unseen) section of your Kitchen cabinets so you get a feeling for how it will turn out.
+Most people are intimidated to paint their kitchen cabinets because they are afraid of messing them up and then being stuck with a big mess.
+If that’s you, I recommend starting on something small, like a small bathroom vanity, or painting a small (unseen) section of your Kitchen cabinets so you get a feeling for how it will turn out.